LaVie024/comfyui-lopi999-nodes/README.md

 1. String is now a forced input instead of a multiline string being built into the node
 2. The node can now output an int as well as a string, useful for manipulation if needed.

+NOTE: Only works for SD1.5 and SDXL CLIP outputs.